ietf-wg-spice/draft-ietf-spice-use-cases/draft-ietf-spice-use-cases.md

   - Traceability information, including change of control and geospatial coordinates
-- Providing the ability for 3rd parties to "certify" information about another actor in the supply chain. e.g. Vendor A is an approved supplier for Company X
+- Providing the ability for 3rd parties to "certify" information about another actor in the supply chain. e.g., Vendor A is an approved supplier for Company X
 - Passing of data between multiple intermediaries, before being sent along to customs agencies or consignees.